List of House characters: Michael Tritter

 Detective Michael Tritter (David Morse) is one of House's clinic patients.
 After House refuses to run tests at Tritter's request and insults him, Tritter trips House.
 House agrees to the tests and tells Tritter he has to check his temperature to rule out infection.
 House proceeds to use a rectal thermometer, and his supposed reason for using the rectal thermometer over a normal mouth thermometer is Tritter's chewing of nicotine gum, since oral readings can be affected by food and drink.
 House then leaves the room on a pretense with the thermometer still inserted in Tritter's rectum; House intentionally never returns and Tritter endures the rectal thermometer for two hours.

 Afterwards, Tritter demands an apology from House for deliberately leaving the thermometer in him.
 House refuses, apparently spurred on by the patient's attitude, which is as bad as House's.
 Caught speeding and arrested for possession of allegedly unprescribed medication, House is thrown in jail overnight by Tritter, who searches his house the next week and finds a large amount of Vicodin.
 He also interviews House's staff looking for inconsistencies in their stories.
 He proceeds to tighten his vise grip on Wilson by freezing Wilson's bank account, towing his car, and revoking his drug prescription rights because he wants Wilson to testify against House in court.

-After Tritter discovers that Wilson refuses to betray House, he turns on to House's assistants, freezing Foreman and Cameron's accounts, before talking to each one of them in turn.
+After Tritter discovers that Wilson refuses to betray House, he moves on to House's assistants, freezing Foreman and Cameron's accounts, before talking to each one of them in turn.
 Foreman and Cameron refuse to testify in court about House, but when Tritter talks to Chase, he makes it appear to the hospital staff as though they had had a pleasant lunch together.
 Chase is concerned that this makes Foreman and Cameron think that Chase has told Tritter something, although he had refused to, his only stated reason being that he would lose his job.

 Tritter finally succeeds in his goal when Wilson comes to him, requesting "thirty pieces of silver" in a symbolic statement of his decision to betray House, whom he has come to see as spiraling out of control.
 In the final days leading up to House's trial, House enters rehab.
 Tritter confronts him in rehab to see if he was really going through with it.
 When the charges against House were dropped at the trial, because Cuddy fabricated evidence that acquitted House, Tritter wished House good luck and said that he hoped he was wrong about him.
 Tritter did not appear on the show again.